 Organizations often get sources reported back to them in the DMARC reports which fail the DMARC checks.
 In this article we will explain how to setup DMARC for these ‘not compliant’ sources.

-How to get insight into your email channel?
+First, get insight into your email channel

 When a DMARC record is placed within the DNS, ISPs who have adopted DMARC will start sending DMARC reports to the address which is defined in the RUA and RUF tag of the DMARC record.
 Based on the information which is send in the DMARC reports, it is possible to get insight in all sources that send email on behalf of a domain.
 Based on this information it is possible to start authenticating and aligning email with DMARC.